-Wolberg says he sometimes comes across situations where couples delay tying the knot because one partner is the key earner.
+In some situations, couples may delay tying the knot because one partner is the key earner.

 While that may not sound terribly romantic, it's a decision that could prove to be wise should the couple marry then divorce.
 Under most state laws, in the event of divorce, spouses are entitled to a share of the couple's combined property.

-Even if you agreed on the front end of the marriage that a certain asset, such as an inheritance, is yours and yours alone, if your use of those assets comingles the inheritance with marital assets -- for instance, if you use some of the funds from an inheritance to buy the marital home -- it becomes more difficult to distinguish whether it should remain separate or if it has been converted to marital property.
-It can get complicated quickly in the event of a messy separation further down the line, says Gehring.
+Even if you agreed on the front end of the marriage that a certain asset, such as an inheritance, is yours and yours alone, if your use of those assets comingles the inheritance with marital assets—for instance, if you use some of the funds from an inheritance to buy the marital home—it becomes more difficult to distinguish whether it should remain separate or if it has been converted to marital property.
+It can get complicated quickly in the event of a messy separation further down the line.

-“Prenups are not bulletproof," she says.
+“Prenups are not bulletproof," Ranzau says.
 “The entitlements that marriage legally brings to a relationship often muddy the water and may for some people be prohibitive."

 Protecting benefits and support for children